Australia’s Cryptocurrency Legislation May Come In 2024

 author_avatar

-The government appears to be in no rush to finalise crypto regulations, as the documents suggest that the process could extend beyond 2024.
-The aim is to gain a comprehensive understanding of the industry, with consultation papers expected to be released in Q2 2023, and stakeholder roundtables on crypto licensing and custody scheduled for Q3.
+The government appears to be taking a cautious approach, with the process potentially extending beyond 2024.
+This measured timeline aims to ensure a comprehensive understanding of the industry, with consultation papers anticipated in Q2 2023 and stakeholder roundtables on crypto licensing and custody slated for Q3.

-The Australian Financial Review obtained these documents through freedom of information laws.
-The industry has been eagerly awaiting the results of the token mapping exercise conducted by the Australian Labor government, which was announced three months after it assumed power last year.
-Submissions for the exercise ended on March 3.
+The Australian Financial Review, through freedom of information laws, revealed these findings.
+Meanwhile, the crypto industry awaits the outcomes of the token mapping exercise initiated by the Australian Labor government, which was announced three months into its tenure last year.
+Submissions for the exercise concluded on March 3.

 The documents indicate that final submissions to the cabinet may not happen until late in the year, prolonging any potential decisions on crypto legislation beyond 2024.